LooksRare/looksrare-sdk/doc/abis.md

 - **LooksRareExchangeAbi**: LooksRare exchange, where all the trading actions are done (execute a trade, cancel orders, etc...).
 - **IExecutionStrategyAbi**: Generic interface for Strategies contracts.
 You can use it to interact with all the strategies (only the implementation changes).
-- **TransferSelectorNFTAbi**: Select the right transfer manager based on the collection supported interface.
-Used to transfer a NFT when a trade is executed.
+- **TransferSelectorNFTAbi**: Select the right transfer manager based on the collection's supported interface.
+Used to transfer an NFT when a trade is executed.
 - **RoyaltyFeeRegistryAbi**: Royalty fee registry for the LooksRare exchange.
 Contains the royalties informations for all the collections.
 - **RoyaltyFeeSetterAbi**: Allow creators to set their royalties in the registry.
 - **RoyaltyFeeManagerAbi**: Compute the royalties for a specific trade, based on the registry informations.